po-hsiang666/co110a/HW/HW2.md

 ```
 # Mux16
 ```
-// This file is part of www.nand2tetris.org
-// and the book "The Elements of Computing Systems"
-// by Nisan and Schocken, MIT Press.
-// File name: projects/01/Mux16.hdl

 /**
 * 16-bit multiplexor:
 * for i = 0..15 out[i] = a[i] if sel == 0